 “Dear God” by XTC is a satirical song that was released in 1986 as part of the band’s third album, Skylarking.

-17. “I’m Only Happy When it Rains” by Garbage
+17. “I’m Only Happy When It Rains” by Garbage

 Bài hát sử dụng mưa như một phép ẩn dụ mạnh mẽ để thể hiện những cảm xúc trái ngược nhau về niềm vui và nỗi buồn có thể đi cùng với những trải nghiệm trong cuộc sống.